-Our project, Consumer Finance Research: Global Methods and Approaches, explores ways in which consumer finance knowledge and expertise held in different sectors can be shared to the benefit of all.
+Our project is exploring ways in which consumer finance knowledge and expertise held in different sectors can be shared to the benefit of all.
 This paper is one of a series of products that will compile information about consumer finance practices globally so that stakeholders can learn about innovations taking place in other sectors.

-In this paper we undertake three tasks.
-First, we identify common challenges faced across consumer finance industries.
-Second, we assess expertise and innovations of different sectors.
-Third, we suggest areas in which different sectors or disciplines could usefully collaborate.
+In this paper we undertake three tasks:

+- 1. We identify common challenges faced across consumer finance industries - 2.
+We assess expertise and innovations of different sectors - 3.
+We suggest areas in which different sectors or disciplines could usefully collaborate

 This paper is not a blueprint for collaboration.
-Rather, through providing a broad-brush overview, it is intended to facilitate conversations towards cooperative endeavors.
+Rather, through providing a broad-brush overview, it is intended to facilitate conversations towards cooperative endeavours.

 As such we welcome feedback, criticism, and ideas.
 These will help us develop outputs that speak to the needs of a diverse array of people working in consumer finance.